How Much Should You Tip Your Movers?

 - Hourly tip rate – Approximately $5 an hour per mover

-Now, just because you don’t use a percentage system to calculate how much to tip your movers does not mean you have to use the above figures exactly.
+Just because you don’t use a percentage system to calculate how much to tip your movers does not mean you have to use the above figures exactly.
 There can be a lot of variation in the quality of service movers deliver, and it’s ok for your tip to reflect that.
+These figures are considered an average tip that a lot of people would follow.

 Watch The Video on Dividing Moving Gratuities

-The video provides some excellent tips on how much to tip a mover, as well as how to divide the tips among the crew.
-Lots of folks recommend giving the tip directly to each worker and not the foreman.
-If you see someone working extra hard, you may also want to give them a little something extra as a token of appreciation.
+The video provides excellent advice on how much to tip a mover and divide the crew’s moving tips.
+Lots of folks recommend giving a tip directly to each worker and not the foreman.
+If you see someone working extra hard, you may also want to give them a little extra cash as a token of appreciation.

-Generally, the three factors you want to consider when calculating the tip are:
+Generally, the three factors you want to consider when calculating a moving tip are:

-- Time.
+- The time it takes.
 Some moves take more time than others.
-If your relocation is a short one and the movers do not have to focus on your needs for an extended period, it makes sense to pay them a smaller tip.
+If your relocation is short and the movers do not have to focus on your needs for an extended period, paying them a smaller moving tip makes sense.
 If they have to devote a full workday or even longer to your move, it would be a good idea to tip them more.

-- Difficulty.
+- Moving difficulty.
 Some moving tasks are much more demanding than others.
-It is more difficult and riskier to perform certain moving tasks, like taking heavy objects upstairs, than it is to perform other tasks.
-If it seems like they are working harder on more difficult tasks, it is advisable to tip them more than if they are not doing difficult tasks.
+It is more difficult and riskier to perform certain moving tasks, like taking heavy objects upstairs, than performing other tasks.
+If they are working harder on more difficult tasks, it is advisable to tip them more than if they are not doing challenging tasks.

 - Assemble or disassemble furniture.
 A mover going out of their way to help assemble or dismantle furniture or some other item is fantastic.
 You may not have even asked, and they just volunteered.
-Going above and beyond is always worth providing a tip to show your gratification.
+The same can be said if they provided some packing services.
+Going above and beyond is always worth providing a moving tip to show your gratification.
+A great job should be rewarded!

 When Should You Tip Your Movers?

-There are multiple reasons why you might want to tip your movers, including:
+There are multiple reasons why you might want to tip your moving company well, including:

 - Carefully handling your fragile items.
 Some items are obviously delicate, and some need to be pointed out as vulnerable.
 Movers are supposed to take note of all fragile items and be extra careful with them.
-If your movers noticeably handle your fragile items with the care, they are doing their job right.
+If your movers noticeably handle your fragile items with care, they are doing their job right.
+This would include careful packing of your items.

 - They are keeping a steady pace.
 If the move goes long enough, they will need a break from time to time, but hopefully, they will maintain a strong, steady pace and get your move done promptly.
-If they seem to be trying to get the job done with sustained effort, a tip makes sense.
+If they seem to be trying to get the job done with sustained effort, a higher tip might make sense.
+Making an extra effort should certainly be appreciated.

 - They’re are moving heavy items.
 The heavier the items, the harder they generally are to move.
 Heavier items are also more dangerous to move.
 If something goes wrong, the movers could get hurt.
-If they are putting themselves in extra danger for your move, you should probably tip them for the added risk.
+If they put themselves in extra danger for your move, you should probably tip them for the added risk.
+Doing extra grueling work should have some impact on how much to tip a mover.
+Moving a lot of heavy furniture and bulky items can be back-breaking.

 - Moving in compromising positions.
-The best example of this is probably moving large, heavy objects like sofas up multiple flights of stairs.
-If there is not a better way to get the couch up and it requires twisting, turning, lifting, holding, and climbing stairs, those who are doing the moving are putting themselves in risky situations.
+The best example of this is moving large, heavy objects like sofas up multiple flights of stairs.
+If there is no better way to get the couch up and requires twisting, turning, lifting, holding, and climbing stairs, those doing the moving are putting themselves in risky situations.
 The sofa could fall, they could slip, and so on.
-A tip would make sense when they are putting their safety on the line.
+A bigger tip would make sense when they are putting their safety on the line.

 - They deliver outstanding customer service.
+How much to tip movers could certainly be influenced by the level of service and how well they perform.
 When movers are courteous, friendly, hard-working, and eager to help with whatever you need, they are providing the best kind of customer service.
 They should be rewarded for it.

 When Should You Not Tip Movers?